-It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.
+It’s true that classrooms, labs, and studies will be the focus of your time at Medical University of the Americas (MUA)—but there is more to medical school than that, particularly here.

 Student Organizations